twoyao/beautiful-hexo/source/_posts/test-markdown.md

 print(x)
 ~~~

-And here is some code with syntax highlighting( _currently not supported_ )
+And here is some code with syntax highlighting

 ```javascript
 var foo = function(x) {